lundi 23 septembre 2013

 “We could use the pump attendant's telephone to alert chief Malvenu or the Minustah,” proposes the young Evans Ferjuste.

-“So, you're walking around without your cellular phone?” says Robin Monarque to his fellow countryman “I’m very disappointed.”
+“So, you're walking around without your cellular phone?” says Robin Monarque to his fellow countryman “I’m very disappointed.
+And pump attendant, where do you get that from? ”

 “Could you please reformulate that in Creole, Lieutenant?”